Multi-Agent Reinforcement Learning with Action Masking for UAV-enabled Mobile Communications: Proposed Solution

 \subsubsection{Action Policy}

-The epsilon-greedy ($\epsilon-greedy$) policy, with a decreasing value for $\epsilon$, is chosen to deliver a balance between exploratory actions earlier in the training, and exploitation actions as the training progress.
-With this policy, the UAVs choose to explore the environment by taking random action with probability $\epsilon$ and exploit available information with probability $\epsilon-1$.
+The epsilon-greedy ($\epsilon-greedy$) policy, with a decreasing value for $\epsilon$, is chosen to deliver a balance between exploratory actions earlier in the training, and exploitation actions as the training progresses.
+With this policy, the UAVs explore the environment by taking random action with probability $\epsilon$ and exploiting available information with probability $\epsilon-1$.